 While eye appeal varies, the technical accuracy of an assigned grade generally does not.
 Some trading cards simply appear better than others, but on technical merit, PWCC consistently supports the assigned technical grades assigned by the industry's most respected professional grading companies.

 PWCC Marketplace relies heavily on the expertise of the professional grading companies PSA, SGC, and Beckett.
 PWCC sought counsel from all three companies independently surrounding eye appeal and its long-standing effect on market value.
 Their support of the PWCC Certified Eye Appeal Program was prerequisite to our willingness to create the Eye Appeal Scale.

-A rating of Above Average (PWCC-A) denotes cards in the 'Top 30%' of the quality spectrum.
-We are delighted to have expanded our Eye Appeal Program to now certify cards of this quality tier, largely completing our long term goal of a complete eye appeal assessment program.
+Above Average (PWCC-A) denotes cards in the 'Top 30%' of the quality spectrum.
+We are delighted to have expanded our Eye Appeal Program to now certify cards of this quality tier, largely completing our long-term goal of a complete eye appeal assessment program.
 Though this level of rating has always been present in the scale and was often mentioned, only recently has it carried a formal designation and stickered certification.
-We are excited to officially designate these Above Average (PWCC-A) cards which reside in the top 1/3 of the market, finally providing these high quality examples the stage they've always deserved.
+We are excited to officially designate these Above Average (PWCC-A) cards which reside in the top 1/3 of the market, finally providing these high-quality examples the stage they've always deserved.

 Modern Cards & Eye Appeal